Bald eagle (Haliaeetus leucocephalus)

 Habitat: Bald eagles breed in forested areas near bodies of water and winter near open water (i.e. coastal areas, rivers, and lakes with open water).

 Nesting: Bald eagles can live up to 30 years old and can begin breeding between 4-6 years of age.
 They build large nests in tall trees near the water’s edge.
-Females lay 1-3 eggs in the spring.
+Females lay 1-3 eggs in March - May.
 Both the male and female incubate the eggs and young hatch after five weeks.
 Bald eagles often retain the same mate for many years and reuse the same nest from year to year.

 Diet: Primarily fish; occasionally other birds, small to medium mammals, turtles and with carrion.

-- Bald Eagle Project from the Nongame and Endangered Wildlife Program
+- Bald Eagle Project in the Nongame and Endangered Wildlife Program

-- Bald Eagle Profile from the NH Wildlife Action Plan
+- Bald Eagle Profile in the NH Wildlife Action Plan

 - Bald eagle information from NH Audubon